 Additionally, it is No 1 in the UK for KTPs.

-Queen’s is 16th in the world for 'international outlook' (Times Higher Education World University Rankings) and is increasingly attracting global talent to Belfast.
+Queen’s is 4th in the world for 'international outlook' (Times Higher Education World University Rankings 2024) and is increasingly attracting global talent to Belfast.

 An innovative, welcoming and inclusive place to work and study, Queen’s also strives to provide leadership in the areas of gender equality and diversity.
-It is one of the UK’s most successful universities in the Athena SWAN initiative, which promotes gender equality and career progression, with two Gold, seven Silver and six Bronze departmental awards, as well as an Institutional Silver.
+It is one of the UK’s most successful universities in the Athena SWAN initiative, which promotes gender equality and career progression, with three Gold, six Silver and six Bronze departmental awards, as well as an Institutional Silver.

 Over 94% of Queen’s graduates are in employment or further study six months after graduation; Queen’s graduates dominate public life in Northern Ireland, in business, government and education.
 Did you know that senior leadership positions in 80 of NI's Top 100 companies are occupied by Queen’s graduates?